 Our children have fears too.
 If we have solid inner criticism and react to our kids from fear, we can’t practice empathy towards them and make good parenting decisions.

 When we get overwhelmed with our never-ending to-do lists, we can’t find time for self-care.
 In this case, our minds and bodies are drained of energy, and inner criticism can arise.
 It is essential to embrace our inner criticism and transform it into our inner voice, encouraging us to become calm leaders.

-What Is the Inner Critic?
+What Is the Inner Criticism?

-Where can our inner critic come from?
+Where can our inner criticism come from?

 - the way your parents treat themselves (if your mother often judged herself for not doing enough, you might do the same thing)